ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 Time series are often contained in multi-indicators databases, like the World Bank's [World Development Indicators - WDI](https://datatopics.worldbank.org/world-development-indicators/), whose on-line version contains 1,430 indicators (as of 2021).
 To document not only the series but also the databases they belong to, we propose two metadata schemas: one to document series/indicators, and one to document databases.
 In the NADA application, a series can be documented and published without an associated database, but information on a database will only be published when associated with a series.
 The information on a database is thus treated as an "attachment" to the information on a series.

 In a NADA catalog, a **SERIES DESCRIPTION** tab will display all metadata related to the series.
 The (optional) **SOURCE DATABASE** tab will display the metadata related to the database, is any.
 The database information is displayed for information; it is not indexed by the NADA catalog.

+:::tip Metadata schemas

 For documenting indicators/time series and their databases, NADA makes use of two metadata schemas developed by the World Bank Development Data Group (one for documenting the time series/indicators, the other one to document the database (if any) they belong to.

-:::tip Note
 The documentation of the time series metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#operation/createTimeSeries.
 The documentation of the database metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#operation/createTimeseriesDB.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::